Rishabh566/musical-store-dapp/README.md

 The object-oriented, high-level programming language Solidity is what I used to create Smart Contracts that

 run on the Ethereum network.
-It is possible to deploy Solidity code as bytecode on the blockchain.
+It is possible to deploy Solidity code as a bytecode on the blockchain.

 **Tool:** Hardhat